Posted on Oct 29, 2019

 The amount of alcohol you need to drink to cause cirrhosis varies from person to person.
 If you are a woman, drinking two to three drinks a day over several years puts you at risk.
 For a man, three to four drinks a day puts you at risk.

-Identifying hepatoma can be difficult and requires multiple radiographic imaging modalities.
-This is because hepatocellular carcinoma liver lesions have a variety of appearances in imaging and can often be mistaken for other types of liver lesions.
+There are several important factors to consider when navigating a liver cancer diagnosis.
+Identifying malignant tumors can be difficult because hepatoma liver lesions have a variety of appearances on medical imaging.
+This means they can easily be mistaken for other types of liver lesions.

 Hepatoma does not usually cause any symptoms during the early stages.

-As the cancer progresses, it may cause the following symptoms:
+As cancer progresses, it may cause the following symptoms:

 The DocPanel platform enables people all over the world to get an expert second opinion in as little as 24 - 72 hours.